mkeke/2021-slide-puzzle/readme.md

 <img src="screenshots/04-skeleton.png" />

 Yuuuup, just like that.
 Gray area is ratio wrapper.
 Red area is board with 2px border.
+Reserving 30px vertical space for option buttons.

 ## October 5th

 Expanding the runtime css section.
-I think it's both convenient and tidy to update a style section instead of (re-)assigning styles to every DOM element that has changed.
+I think it's both convenient and tidy to update a style section instead of assigning styles to every DOM element that has changed.
 This is done for each screen resize, and everytime the grid changes.

 Generating tiles based on the selected grid size in `state.grid` and positioning them inside the tiles container.
 The size of the tiles container is one tile, thus making positioning of the tiles easy and responsive, in 100% increments.